-- Beneath, you can see + symbol with message ‘Start writing or type/ to choose a block.’
+- Beneath, you can see the + symbol with the message ‘Start writing or type/ to choose a block.’
 Click on the block and start writing.

 Gutenberg comes with blocks, a great new tool for building engaging content.
 With blocks, you can insert, rearrange, and style multimedia content with very little technical knowledge.
 Instead of using custom code, you can add a block and focus on your content.

 Each time you enter after completing a paragraph, it will automatically create a new block for the next paragraph.
-You can also insert an image or embed video in the middle of the article creating a new block.
+You can also insert an image or embed a video to create a new block in the middle of the article.

-However, if you want to add something different, then you can click on the add new block button on the top left corner of the editor, below an existing block, or the left side of a block.
+However, if you want to add something different, you can click on the add new block button on the editor’s top left corner, below an existing block, or the left side of a block.

 Each block comes with its toolbar, which appears on top of the block.

 By default, the next block is a paragraph block.
 The paragraph block shows necessary formatting buttons like text alignment, bold, italic, insert-link, and strikethrough buttons.